 Credit Standards: All types considered

-The definition of preparation is “the action or process of making ready or being made ready for use or consideration.”
+The definition of preparation is "the action or process of making ready or being made ready for use or consideration."
 When it comes to business cash flow, being proactive is key.
-You should make sure you have the tools and correct information in front of you in real-time to properly evaluate your manufacturing business every day.
+You should ensure you have the tools and correct information in real-time to evaluate your manufacturing business every day.

 Invest in software and other measurements of your operation before your cash flow concerns occur, so you can take the appropriate informed steps and actions to solve your cash flow problems.

-The ten strategies described in this article are a cash flow “stress test” of sorts, which really breaks down areas that should always be analyzing on a regular basis.
+The ten strategies described in this article are a cash flow "stress test" of sorts, which really breaks down areas that should always be analyzed regularly.
 No stone should be left unturned when it comes to managing cash flow.